dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 ***y*** and ***x*** have different meanings depending on whether or not
 ***n*** is **NULL**.
 If not (drawing onto a preexisting plane), they specify where in the plane to start drawing.
-If **n** was **NULL** (new plane), they specify the origin of the new plane relative to the standard plane.
+If **n** was **NULL** (new plane), they specify the origin of the new plane relative to the visible area.
 If the
 ***flags*** field contains **NCVISUAL_OPTION_HORALIGNED**, the ***x*** parameter is interpreted as an **ncalign_e** rather than an absolute position.
 If the
 ***flags*** field contains **NCVISUAL_OPTION_VERALIGNED**, the ***y*** parameter